fredfeng/CS292C/homework/hw2/README.md

 To simplify things, we assume
 - arrays can have arbitrary lengths in both the positive and the negative direction, so negative indices are allowed.
-- arrays may be non-contiguous, so you can have an array with elements at indices -74, 0, 1, 10, 100.
+- arrays may be non-contiguous, so you can have an array with elements at indices -74, 0, 1, 10, 100, but not at others.

-Using the functions you implemented in Problem 4, implement the following functions for arrays:
+Implement the following functions for arrays (try calling the functions you implemented in Problem 4 as much as possible):
 - `empty: 'a array` that will return an empty array
 - `select: 'a array -> int -> 'a option` that will read the value at a given index (return None if the index is not in the array)
 - `store: 'a array -> int -> 'a -> 'a array` that will write a value at a given index